puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 <div class = "lvm-task-number"><p>Task 3:</p></div>

 To get you started quickly, we've done a little magic to provide you with a system you can use to try out the agent installation.

 Use `ssh` to connect to `hello.puppet.vm`.
 Your credentials are:

 **username: learning**
 **password: puppet**

     ssh learning@hello.puppet.vm

-Copy in the command listed below to grab the the agent installer from the master and run it.
+Now that you're connected to this system, copy in the command listed below to load the agent installer from the master and run it.

 (If the script hangs due to an inability to access the required repositories, it may be due to changing networks or network settings since the agent node was